alfredwesterveld/node-googleopenid/README.md

     node index.js

 Next point your browser to http://localhost:8888/ to see it working.
+The example will help you understand my library.

 #License